gssrenathkumar/Agriculture_Healthy_Harvest/README.md

 1. Upload an image of the crop to predict the crop and find appropriate fertilizers
 2. Upload an image of the diseased crop to detect the disease
 3. Add predicted seeds and tools to the shopping cart
+4. Find the crops which suits you the best
-4. View statistical analysis of crop growth with respect to soil and weather conditions on the dashboard
+5. View statistical analysis of crop growth with respect to soil and weather conditions on the dashboard

 ## Project Shopping Cart Demo Link: